• Skip to main content

 Hiking Fast

 Tip: Our guide was amazingly patient and stopped every time I needed a break.
-I hike and felt fit at the time, but I don’t usually hike that fast and up a volcano with a time limit in the dark.
+I hiked and felt fit at the time, but I don’t usually hike that fast and up a volcano with a time limit in the dark.
 With all those constraints in place, it changed how confident I felt.

 Final Thoughts